VrickPL/Pokedex/README.md

 <a name="search"></a>
 ## Search
 Search Pokemon by typing his full name.
-You can also change search algorithm in **Settings** and search Pokemons by typing only few letters.
+You can also change search algorithm in **Settings** and search Pokemons by typing only a few letters.
 This API doesn't let to search Pokemons by the part of the name, so to optimise searching you have to first scroll through Pokemons you want to find.
-If Pokemon is catched, you will also see a Pokeball in preview image.
+If Pokemon is caught, you will also see Pokeball in a preview image.

 ![search1](https://github.com/VrickPL/Pokedex/assets/122796088/f2c78edf-d896-4be7-9566-44af1c42cdf3)